‘For Honor’ Contracts Can Now Be Completed In PvP Or Against The AI, Duel Event Begins This Weekend

 Changes to Guardbreak, fixes to the Nobusi’s Hidden Stance, and an update to Orders are coming to For Honor today.
-The third-person fighter is now updated with patch 1.05 on PC with content coming soon to PlayStation 4 and Xbox One.
+The third-person fighter is now updated with patch 1.05 on PC, with content coming soon to PlayStation 4 and Xbox One.
 The patch, which is live right now on PC, also changes many statistics on gear, alters the Revenge mechanic in major ways, and increases point gains in Elimination modes.

-Patch 1.05 makes a plethora of changes to For Honor including bug fixes and balance modifications.
-First, the update changes gear in pretty substantial way.
+Patch 1.05 makes a plethora of changes to For Honor, including bug fixes and balance modifications.
+First, the update changes gear in a pretty substantial way.
 Values of Revenge on gear are down in almost all aspects of the statistic.
 Basically, the maximum bonus of Revenge statistics are down.
 For instance, Revenge Mode Defense on gear could be as high as a 48.2 percent increase.
 After the update, the maximum increase can only be as high as 32.1 percent.
 Revenge Gain by Defense, Revenge Mode Attack, and Revenge Mode Duration maximum increases on gear are also all lower after the update.

 Another gear change that players will notice is that a Guardbreak counter no longer benefits from the debuff statistic on gear.
 According to the patch notes on the game’s forums, players were able to minimize the time available to Guardbreak with the debuff statistic and the update removes that possibility.